 This web-based manual is intended to provide resources to help your congregation better navigate many of the stewardship opportunities and challenges in today’s world.
 Because it is an electronic based resource it will be regularly updated and expanded as requests come from persons like you who take the time to follow its development.

-The table of contents that follows identifies what is just the beginning of many sections yet to be added.
+The table of contents identifies what is just the beginning of many sections yet to be added.
 This is to be a living and evolving document and your comments and suggestions are welcomed.
 You are invited to send requests for information about stewardship topics and resources to email@example.com.

 Four-week stewardship series (sermons)